lorak41/lorak41.github.io/_pages/about_karol.md

 My contributions include numerical frameworks utilized in various fields, including `biomechanics`, `nuclear energy` and `manufacturing` and more.
 Skilled in crafting powerful `Finite Element Method` codes, primarily using modern `C++`, I also leverage modern development tools and methodologies for optimal efficiency and scalability.

 My commitment is to provide innovative and effective numerical solutions, ensuring they meet the diverse and demanding needs.
+For a detailed overview of my professional background and project experience, please feel free to download my [Curriculum Vitae](/assets/pdf/Lewandowski_CVs.pdf).